rlawrenc/cosc_304/labs/lab6/README.md

  - Create a folder `ddl` in `cosc304_lab6` directory.
 Download the contents of the `ddl` folder into the `cosc304_lab6\ddl` folder.
  - Open a command shell either directly on your machine or using VSCode.
 Make sure your current directory is `cosc304_lab6`.
  - Run the command `docker-compose up -d`
  - If everything is successful, the MySQL database will start on port 3306.
-If there is a port conflict, change the port to 3307 in the `docker-compose.yml` file.
+If there is a port conflict, change the port to 3307 in the `docker-compose.yml` file by modifying the line below `ports:` to `'3307:3306'`.
+The connection URL is then `localhost:3307/testuser`.
  - Your database is `mydb` or `testuser`.
 There are other databases also created such as `workson`.
 Do NOT use the sample `university` database from lab 2.
  - Microsoft SQL Server will be running on port 1433.
 Note SQL Server is not supported on the Apple M1 chip.
 However, there is an alternate version that is.
 In the docker-compose.yml file, change: `image: mcr.microsoft.com/mssql/server:2019-latest` to this: `image: mcr.microsoft.com/azure-sql-edge`.